-Tom Crick, professor of digital education and policy at Swansea University, says people are becoming increasingly sceptical of tech giants', which aren't necessarily an accurate means of determining a candidate's core competencies.
+Tom Crick, professor of digital education and policy at Swansea University, says people are becoming increasingly sceptical of tech giants’ ‘brutal’ technical interview processes, which aren’t necessarily an accurate means of determining a candidate’s core competencies.

 “It’s quite attritional,” Crick says.
 “Some people like it as a badge of honor.
 But actually, I think if we are talking about that transition from a software engineering graduate into their first position, what are the expectations for their skills and their knowledge and understanding, and what they could actually demonstrate?”

 Crick believes university programmes have a part to play in better preparing graduate developers for employment, noting that most big companies will expect a candidate to hold “a good degree from a good university”.